OCPI

 Benefits of OCPI for EV drivers and EV users

-Allowing EV drivers to roam across networks increases convenience, especially on long trips where charging needs to be flexible.
+Roaming across networks increases convenience, especially on long trips where charging needs to be flexible.
 Access to real-time status information helps avoid out-of-service stations and reduces wasted time.

 Ultimately, OCPI improves network reliability and coverage for drivers, while giving operators and service providers the tools to deliver a consistent, user-friendly charging experience.